fabiobosisio/am/README.md

-# RWAM: Command line reader and editor for JSON Automerge files
+# RWAM: Command line reader and editor for JSON-Automerge files

-RWAM is a command line JSON Automerge files reader and editor
+RWAM is a command line reader and editor for JSON-Automerge files

 - [Commands](docs/cmds.md): list of all available commands